Visit the Farm

 We hope to see you at the farm!

-Please BE SURE to bring at least one water bottle per person.
+Some water is available in the fields, but we ask all guests to bring at least one large water bottle per person.
 As our young workers can attest, picking is very thirsty work!

-Important Note: If you are highly sensitive to bee or wasp stings, our fields might not be the best choice for you.
+The farm is home to many types of plants, insects–including bees and wasps–and other wild creatures.
+Exposure is at your own risk.
+If you are highly sensitive or allergic, our fields might not be the best choice for you.